uvaai/ml1/40 week4/40 AlphaGo/content.md

 victory of *Deep Blue* is usually attributed to the increases in computational power at the time, and not the algorithm that *Deep Blue* was running, which was relatively simple.
-This a recurring problem in AI of course; once a problem is solved then we can understand the solution and say this solution wasn't actually intelligent.
+This a recurring problem in AI of course; once a problem is solved, then we can understand the solution and say this solution wasn't actually intelligent.

 In order to avoid this type of *computational horsepower* solution, the next